 Looking for ways to dress up your table for the holidays?
-Check out these 5 clever Christmas table settings to make your holiday feel festive, welcome and cozy.
+Wait until you see these incredible Christmas tablescape ideas that will make your holiday feast look stunning.

 When I decorate, I love to bring the outdoors in with lots of greens, flowers, and natural, textured elements.